 Bruce Banner is not supposed to be a slapstick buffoon (see “Infinity War”); he’s supposed to be a brooding genius with a wry wit, and a conflicted, ticking time-bomb of a man who might explode at any moment.

-Most importantly, if there is one thing both Bruce Banner and The Hulk are supposed to be, it is angry.
+More importantly than all of that, though, is this: if there is one thing both Bruce Banner and The Hulk are supposed to be, it is angry.